SiyaoIsHiding/risc-v-gmp-gcd/README.md

 | Silicon | Vary wildly from 1269 the smallest and 2582 the largest | Stable between 1250 and 1450 |
 | Qemu    | Stable between 5400 and 6500                            | Stable between 5500 and 6500 |

-The reason why the silicon performance fluctuate wildly is unknown yet.
+The reason why the silicon performance fluctuates wildly is unknown yet.
 However, there is no obvious performance regression in my riscv64 asm codes when calculating small numbers, which confirms my conjecture.

 I tried to study how they implement the `count_trailing_zeros`.
 But I cannot fully understand it for now.

-It seems like they first reverse the bits, and then use (x & -x) to find the most significant bit, and then use a lookup table to find the count of leading zeros.

 Their implementation is in their `./longlong.h`.
-There are a lot of different implementations in that file.
-I believe the one in use is this one:
+There are many different implementations in that file, optimized for each environment excluding risc-v.
+I believe the one in use is the following one.

+It seems like they use (x & -x) to find the least significant bit, and then use the lookup table for counting leading zeros to find the count of trailing zeros (`__clz_tab[__ctz_x & -__ctz_x]`).

 ```c
 /* Define count_trailing_zeros in plain C, assuming small counts are common.